LinkedInLearning/wordpress-internationalization-3266041/README.md

 # WordPress: Internationalization
-This is the repository for the LinkedIn Learning course `WordPress: Internationalization`.
+This is the repository for the LinkedIn Learning course WordPress: Internationalization.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![WordPress: Internationalization][lil-thumbnail-url]

+The WordPress content management system powers over 40% of the web.
+And the WordPress user base and developer network isn't limited to English–WordPress is global software supporting a variety of languages, and its internationalization features allow developers to configure their code so they can be easily translated for any locale.
+In this course, Carrie Dils introduces the specific functions and tools WordPress developers can use to make their code translatable to any language.
+Join Carrie as she shows how to work with various translation functions in WordPress, how to make themes and plugins translatable, and even generate language files.
+Plus, if you know another language, find out how you can help the entire WordPress community by contributing to the WordPress translation project on GlotPress, an open-source platform used to translate WordPress.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.